 Background note about claims of trafficking numbers and Operation Pentameter

-By Professor Julia O'Connell Davidson, University of Nottingham, noted for work in the field of prostitution.
+full article By Professor Julia O'Connell Davidson, University of Nottingham, noted for work in the field of prostitution.

-When 515 indoor prostitution establishments were raided by police as part of Operation Pentameter last year, only 84 women and girls who conformed to police and immigration officers' understanding of the term "victim of trafficking" were
+When 515 indoor prostitution establishments were raided by police as part of Operation Pentameter last year, only 84 women and girls who conformed to police and immigration officers' understanding of the term "victim of trafficking"

-"rescued".
+were "rescued".
 At this rate, the police would need to raid some 150,000 indoor prostitution establishments to unearth MP, Denis MacShane's, 25,000 sex slaves.
-The fact that there are estimated to be fewer than 1,000 such establishments in
+The fact that there are estimated to be fewer than 1,000 such establishments

-London gives some indication of how preposterous MacShane's claim is.
+in London gives some indication of how preposterous MacShane's claim is.

 A bill to criminalise prostitutes' clients will do nothing to help the victims of trafficking